Should I buy it?

 - Group welfare — not a solo display fish.
 Plan at least **6** together for normal behaviour; smaller groups often mean stress, colour loss, or nipping depending on species.

 - Shrimp & snails.
-Shrimp: compatible in most setups.
-Cherry shrimp and other dwarf species coexist with peaceful small fish, though baby shrimp are food for almost any fish that gets to them.
+Cherry shrimp and other dwarfs can coexist with peaceful small fish; baby shrimp are food for almost anything that finds them.

 What most shops don't tell you

-- 4.Confirmed jumper, peaceful otherwise.
+- 5.Confirmed jumper, peaceful otherwise.
 A group of six or more in a 60L with a flush lid and surface plants works.
 Hatchets occupy the top of the water column and ignore mid-water tetras and bottom corys entirely.

 About this species